 Muslims can be Feminists in-spite of what The Koran says.
 But that doesn't change what the Koran says.

-Now if someone wants to go "The Bible is sexist too" that's a fair direction to take the conversion.
+Now if someone wants to go "The Bible is sexist too" that's a fair direction to take the conversation.
 But the thing is I have actually cited Scripture in my arguments that The Bible is more Feminist then most people realize.
 And I will never deny that parts of it certainly reflect being the product of a Patriarchal Culture.
 But The Bible never says that how the world is is how it should be, it says the opposite.
 Nor will I deny mainstream Greco-Roman Christianity has been guilty of a lot of the world's misogyny for the last 1700 years.

 But the thing I have observed that others talking about the Sexism of Muhammad have not.
 Is how I don't feel it can even entirely be blamed on being a product of his time.
 I've seen a lot of evidence that leads me to conclude Pre-Islamic Arabia was quite shockingly Feminist, maybe even matriarchal, compared to the then contemporary Greco-Roman world at least, including sadly most Christians and Jews living within it.